pytorch/xla/API_GUIDE.md

 Building a new PyTorch network or converting an existing one to run on XLA devices requires only a few lines of XLA-specific code.
-The following snippets highlight these lines when running on a single device, multiple devices with XLA multiprocessing, or multiple threads with XLA multithreading.
+The following snippets highlight these lines when running on a single device and multiple devices with XLA multiprocessing.

 ### Running on a Single XLA Device